Facts about Marian Anderson

 Marian Anderson was 42 when she sang her legendary open-air concert at the Lincoln Memorial on April 9, 1939.

-The Lincoln Memorial concert is legendary in the American civil rights movement and, despite Anderson’s many other musical successes, became the signature moment in her long international career.
-Anderson broke many other color barriers, including becoming the first African-American to sing at the White House and at New York’s Metropolitan Opera.
+The Lincoln Memorial concert became a legendary moment in the American civil rights movement.
+Despite Anderson’s many other musical successes, it became the signature moment in her long international career.
+Anderson broke many other color barriers, including becoming the first Black woman to sing at the White House and at New York’s Metropolitan Opera.

 Extra credit